JasonImanuelK/HackathonMeshAiken/README.md

   - Easier navigation between pages.
 - **Refresh Button**:
   - Allows users to load new transactions without refreshing the entire page.
+- **Modularity**:
+  - Grouping auth and service on api, utilizations, and smart contract script and transaction builder in their own folder, to reduce redundancy and improve maintainability.

 ---